Side-wall wetting and linear stability of falling films: Theoretical formulation

 Moreover, a distinctive feature of the base state solution is the velocity overshoot in the vicinity of the side walls.
-The capillary elevation induces a localized pressure gradient, enhancing the tangential stresses, and accelerating the flow, which results in the velocity overshoot \citep{zhou2020capillary}.
+The capillary elevation induces a non-uniform film thickness in the spanwise direction.
+Under the same gravitational forces, the local Nusselt solution scales with the square of the film thickness, so the thicker regions support higher streamwise velocities.
+This spanwise variation of the film thickness leads to an overshoot in the streamwise velocity near the side walls \citep{zhou2020capillary}.
 Excellent agreement is found between our numerically obtained velocity profile and the experiments of \cite{haas2011side}, as shown in figure \ref{interface_base}(b).
-The velocity overshoot magnitude is proportional to the capillary elevation to base interface height ratio ($\zeta/H$).
-As shown, the velocity overshoot becomes more pronounced as this ration increases, while the peak velocity shifts further away from the side walls.
+The magnitude of the velocity overshoot is proportional to the capillary elevation to base interface height ratio ($\zeta/H$).
+As shown, the velocity overshoot becomes more pronounced as this ratio increases, while the peak velocity shifts further away from the side walls.
 This emphasizes the important role of wetting effects and capillary elevation in shaping the velocity field near the side walls.